OpusGang/adptvgrnMod/README.md

 Option to allow use of alternative graining functions.
 Resizing will still be performed.
 Default is `core.grain.Add`.

 **fade_edges**
 Whether to fade out graining as it gets close to the edges of allowed values.
 For 8-bit TV range, this means that 16 will not be grained, if the grainer would adjust by 2, 17 won't be grained et cetera.
-Default is `False`.
+Default is `True`.

 **tv_range**
 Whether `fade_edges` should use full or limited range.
 Default is `True`.